 Renting Baby Seats & Child Booster Seats

 Knowing the law is the first step to having an easy trip to Mexico.
-While it may not save you from all hassles, it will help you void the easy ones.
+While it may not save you from all the hassles, it will help you void the easy ones.

-- Don’t use your cell phone while driving, if a police officer sees you doing this they can stop you.
-Trust me this happened to me.
+- Don’t use your cell phone while driving.
+If a police officer sees you doing this, they can stop you.
+Trust me.
+This happened to me.

 - Seat belts are required in Mexico.

-- Technically it’s illegal to pay a police officer directly, however it is common practice.
+- Technically, it’s illegal to pay a police officer directly.
+However, it is common practice.

-What to do if you get pulled over in Mexico while renting a car
+What to Do if you get Pulled Over in Mexico While Renting a Car

 In Cozumel, we paid a 500 Peso bribe and talked our way out of a ticket for the cell phone using some pretty bad Spanish and a lot of patience.
-Realistically the police in Mexico or at least in the Yucatan are pretty decent, and should not be feared.
+Realistically, the police in Mexico, or at least in the Yucatan, are pretty decent and should not be feared.

-- Stay calm, while the police may occasionally be looking for a bribe they aren’t the bad guys.
+- Stay calm.
+While the police may occasionally be looking for a bribe, they aren’t the bad guys.

-- They will ask for your driver’s license first
+- They will ask for your driver’s license first.

 - The police sometimes use your lack of knowledge to scare you into thinking you did something wrong for a bribe.